Skip to main content

 ✅ Yes

-Number of incremental scans to perform before running a full scan, see Sensors Architecture and Overview - Incremental Scanning
+Number of incremental scans to perform before running a full scan.
+See Incremental Scanning for details.
+Only used with incremental scan.

 Scan Execution Using API